paulfryer/ibkr/docs/SDK-COMPARISON.md

 ✅ Works seamlessly with ASP.NET Core DI
 ✅ Independent service configuration
-✅ Each service can have different HttpClient settings
+✅ Each service can have different HttpClient settings ✅ Direct API access for all endpoints

 **Cons:**
 ⚠️ Larger dependency footprint
 ⚠️ More DI registrations required
 ⚠️ API structure less discoverable (which interface has which method?)
-⚠️ Multiple HttpClient instances (slightly more memory)
+⚠️ Multiple HttpClient instances (slightly more memory) ⚠️ Manual workarounds for API quirks

+**Best For:** Lower-level control, SDK development, quirk discovery

 ### Kiota SDK 🔶